scenerystack/community/docs/reference/api/scenery/BatchedDOMEvent.md

 # BatchedDOMEvent

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/input/BatchedDOMEvent.ts](https://github.com/phetsims/scenery/blob/main/js/input/BatchedDOMEvent.ts) for the most up-to-date information.

 ## Overview

 Pooled structure to record batched events efficiently.
 How it calls the callback is based on the type